 - The ways a country can reduce its ecological footprints are the opposite of the ways a country can increase its ecological footprints – basically, increasing the consumption of renewable resources and decreasing the consumption of non-renewable resources.
 Any of the ideas above could be “recycled” to answer this question.

 It is estimated that about half of the average ecological footprint is caused by the use of hydro-carbon fuels.
 This leads to the development of a new indicator for measuring ecological footprint known as the “carbon footprint”.

 - Carbon footprint is defined as ‘the total quantity of greenhouse gas emissions caused by an individual, organization, event, product or nation, expressed in units of tons of carbon emitted’.

-Carbon footprints have led to the introduction of carbon offset schemes as a way of assessing the how individuals and organizations identify the carbon footprint of their actions and pay to a company that absorbs an equivalent quantity of carbon.
-Carbon offset projects include re-afforestation, afforestation, using energy efficient technology etc.
+Carbon footprints have led to the introduction of carbon offset schemes as a way of assessing how individuals and organizations identify the carbon footprint of their actions and pay to a company that absorbs an equivalent quantity of carbon.
+Carbon offset projects include re-afforestation, afforestation, using energy-efficient technology etc.